Faculty, Staff, and Fellows

 Contact: 802-443-5543 (office phone), firstname.lastname@example.org

 This summer, Bill will bring to the students at the School of the Environment his expertise as a journalist on how to craft Op-ed pieces for promoting environmental issues and narratives, as well as his expertise as a practitioner in organizational strategy and creative ideation.
-We are pleased and excited that he is joining us, and I know that students who attend the School this summer will benefit tremendously from his experience, insight, and passion.
+We are pleased and excited that he is joining us once again, and I know that students who attend the School this summer will benefit from his experience.

 Mary Hurlie returns to the School of the Environment in 2015 to work with the students on communication styles and teaming.
 She is an organizational coach with a focus in leadership development, executive team building, communication and conflict.
 Self-discovery, authentic communication, and humor are at the core of her work.
 She has held senior management positions in Organizational Development and Human Resources in the healthcare and manufacturing industries, taught undergraduate management courses at two Vermont colleges, and served in the Middlebury administration as senior adviser for organization effectiveness for over a decade.